m4xl1n/r_recommendation_system/maxlin_submission/README.markdown

 Contact
 -------
-You can reach Max Lin by email <max at m4xl1n dot com>.
+You can reach Max Lin by email, max at m4xl1n dot com.

 License
 -------